Thursday, April 23, 2026

 Spinal Cord Injury (SCI)

 If the injury to your spinal cord is lower down the spine, you might lose function in your legs; this is called paraplegia.
-But if the injury is higher up, especially around the neck area, it could lead to quadriplegia, which means losing function in both your arms and legs.
+But if the injury is higher up, especially around the neck area, a neurologist may diagnose it as quadriplegia, which means losing function in both your arms and legs.

 Loss of Limbs